redeclipse/redeclipse.github.io/docs/FAQ.md

 ## I found a bug, where can I report it?

-Technical problems can be discussed in the [discussion area](/discuss).
+Technical problems can be reported in the [discussion area](/discuss).
 Evident bugs can be reported on the [issue list](/issues), but first, please have a look at our [contribution guidelines](Contributing).

 ## Red Eclipse fails with 'OpenGL 2.0 or greater is required!', but I have 2.0 or greater.